 The draft Programme for Government 2016-21 (published in October 2016) included two indicators on housing.
 One of these relates to housing supply and seeks to narrow the “gap between the number of houses we need and the number of houses we have.”

-There are, however, a number of significant issues and challenges attached to developing new interventions to increase housing supply in Northern Ireland, many of which closely relate to our lack of a coherent and agreed evidence base on housing need, including how many additional houses are required, where they are most needed and the necessary tenure mix.
-Consequently, DfC’s Housing Policy and Performance Division has agreed that a key action within its work programme to achieve its Programme for Government housing targets was to take forward a research project to gain a greater understanding of the housing supply and demand landscape in Northern Ireland.
+There are, however, a number of significant issues and challenges attached to developing new interventions to increase housing supply in Northern Ireland, many of which relate to our lack of a coherent and agreed evidence base on housing need, including how many additional houses are required, where they are most needed and the necessary tenure mix.
+Consequently, DfC’s Housing Policy and Performance Division agreed that a key action within its work programme to achieve its Programme for Government housing targets was to take forward a research project to gain a greater understanding of the housing supply and demand landscape in Northern Ireland.

 The first phase of this research project has taken the form of a Housing Market Symposium comprised of a small number of experts in research areas pertinent to examining housing supply and demand.